Antique Cement Tiles

 Our problem with the cement tiles was agreeing on a pattern (and colour!) we both liked.
 Robin likes the more geometric patterns and I like the more organic.
 We spent hours searching the web, looking at random piles of tiles in people’s garages and in the end, will you believe it, we bought these at our local DIY store.
-The pattern was discontinued and there was only one box left on the shelf.
+We did stumble across this bathroom tile supply in NJ for your home online, but due to location differences, our DIY store was handier.
+There was no denying that the online store had some gorgeous designs, regardless!
+The pattern we chose at our local store was discontinued and there was only one box left on the shelf.
 I snarled at anyone looking at that box while Robin ran to get the cart.

 We decided to go for the plain tile in the shower for a little contrast.
 We use the best mop for tile floors to help keep the tiles clean and so far, they’re looking really good!
 I’m so pleased with them.
 This photo isn’t great but you get the idea!